The motor boomed into life and the truck lurched forward. Amar was nearly thrown off for the fourth time. He clung on for his life.

-Samir picked up his clothes and set about rinsing his jeans and underpants whilst Amar poured the first bucket over himself and shivered with the shock of the water hitting his skin.
+Samir picked up Amar’s clothes and set about rinsing them whilst Amar poured the first bucket over himself and shivered with the shock of the water hitting his skin.
 He soaped himself all over, shooting glances occasionally at the old man who was smiling all the while, and no doubt enjoying looking at Amar’s nakedness.

 The second bucket rinsed away the soap and he stepped off the pallet.
 The old man gave him a small towel he’d found somewhere.
 Samir hung his jeans and underpants over a wire to dry in the weak midday sunshine.

-As soon as he was more or less dry, Amar put his T-shirt back on.
+As soon as he was more or less dry, Amar put his t-shirt back on.
 He pulled the blanket from their knapsack and wrapped that around his waist.
-Samir thought about washing, but he had nothing to change into, so he left it.
+Samir thought about washing, but all he had was a couple of t-shirts, so he left it.

 The old man had pulled two more crates next to him.
 He indicated for the boys to sit.
 Next he disappeared into what looked like the only interior room of the house.
 Samir and Amar looked at each other, they were both uncertain about things.

 Some time later the old gentleman returned carrying a tray with three glasses and a long stemmed teapot.
 Samir stood up and fetched over the fourth crate.
 The old man smiled at him and laid the tray down.